 Why should I use compostable products?
 What makes them environmentally friendly?

-If you would like more information about disposing of Planglow products, please visit our dedicated webpage.
+If you would like more information about disposing of Planglow's eco products, please visit our dedicated webpage.

 And finally, what types of environmentally friendly food container do you offer?

 We produce packaging for grab and go food offerings - so things like sandwich boxes, bags, containers for salads or deli items, coffee cups (with lids) and bakery packaging.
 We also offer packaging for hot takeaway foods too.